The definitive guide to Amazon S3

 - Glacier is a service on its own that is used for long term storage of cold data.
 Access times can be up to 12 hours, but you pay less than 20% compared to Standard.

-- Reduced Redundancy Storage (RRS), sacrifices durability for a lower price.
+- Reduced Redundancy Storage (RRS), sacrifices durability for a lower price (per AWS documentation).
 Only for non-essential, reproducible data.
-Really it costs more...
+(In the real world, it costs more - probably AWS is trying to deprecate it)

 - You can use Object Lifecycle Management to setup automatic transitions of objects between Storage Classes and to expire them.